xEvilDevilx/The-Information-Center/README.md

 4. Start and build a server side Windows Service solution
 5. Install, configure (set connection string to database in app config file) and start a server side Service
 6. Copy to the Terminal a built terminal solution and start it

+Sorry, but included docs has a russian language not translated to english